tare/Splotch/README.md

 | ⋮             | ⋮          | ⋮          | ⋮         | ⋱   | ⋮           |
 | Zzz3          | 0          | 1          | 0         | …   | 0           |

-The rows and columns have gene identifiers and ST spot coordinates, respectively.
+The rows and columns have gene identifiers and ST spot coordinates (X and Y coordinates are separated by an underscore), respectively.

 ### Annotation of ST spots